 - and Inspirational

 Gabriel encouraged the GOMOites in the room to set OKRs for their projects and even in their personal lives.
-Objectives that are inspiring, tangible, specific and most importantly are time-bound and measurable.
+Objectives that are inspiring, tangible, specific, and most importantly: time-bound and measurable.

 A company’s vision is often lofty and large.
 Thinking about the vision can feel overwhelming when you are trying to find your focus on a day-to-day basis.
 A clear objective addresses the ‘what’ of the Golden Circle and provides individuals with an attainable purpose.
 Watch the video below to learn more about the OKR methodology: